anwaarallawati/capstone/starter/README.md

     - All permissions a Casting Director has and…
     - Add or delete a movie from the database

-## Tests:
+## Tests: (one remaining for RBAC)
-- One test for success behavior of each endpoint
+- One test for success behavior of each endpoint - - DONE
-- One test for error behavior of each endpoint
+- One test for error behavior of each endpoint - - DONE
 - At least two tests of RBAC for each role

+## Authorizations:
+- Add Auth to app.py
+- create auth.py
+- add auth to test_app.py

+## Others:
+- update README file